danstocker-legacy/bookworm/README.md

 [Reference](http://danstocker.github.io/bookworm)

-Bookworm is an isomorphic library that helps organizing the application's model layer into a document oriented structure.
+Bookworm is an isomorphic library that helps organizing the application’s model layer into a document oriented structure.
 Through entity classes the Bookworm API allows for access and modification of [sntls.Tree](https://github.com/danstocker/sntls)-based cache nodes.
 Instead of using absolute paths, Bookworm entities may be accessed relying only on their identifiers (keys).

 The *document oriented structure* means that the model layer is organized into these units: